-The short answer to Where's Western is everywhere.
-Click on a map marker below and catch a short video on some of the global initiatives Western faculty, staff, students and alumni are involved with through research, teaching and/or service.
+The short answer to Where's Western is: everywhere.
+Click on a map marker below and catch a short video on some of the global initiatives Western faculty, staff, students and alumni are involved with through research,

-We are alway looking for new video contributions to the Where’s Western collection from members of our campus community.
+We are always looking for new video contributions to the Where’s Western collection from members of our campus community.
 To find out how you can participate select from the following Western guidelines:

 3 steps to a great 30 - 60 second Where's Western video

-Microphone on most smart phones does the trick as long as you are only an arms-length away.
-If you have a readily accessible external microphone that plugs into your camera (rarely the case) it will deliver better sound; but this is not crucial.
+- Microphone on most smart phones does the trick as long as you are only an arms-length away.

 Keeping in mind this video should be very concise, answer these four questions: